 Also of interest is that Rocky Hill has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Rocky Hill in 2010 was $43,207, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $172,828 for a family of four.
+The per capita income in Rocky Hill in 2010 was $42,252, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $169,008 for a family of four.
 However, Rocky Hill contains both very wealthy and poor people as well.

 The most common language spoken in Rocky Hill is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Other Asian languages.